THE CYCLE CONTINUES

 These are troubling times for us all, and hopefully what we are witnessing is a purging of the greed and corruption that has insidiously crept into our society.
 Seeing “the glass as half full” I’m confident that the good and decent people of America will ultimately prevail, and that we will soon restore the fundamental principles that made our nation great!

 And so…It is with great reluctance and deep regret that after nearly twenty years of welcoming Family, Friends and Guests to The Griffin House Bed & Breakfast, the time has come for us to close the doors and bid adieu to another era in our lives.
-We’re proud of “our creation;” of the recognition and awards we’ve received and of the far reaching contributions that it has afforded the community at large.
+We’re proud of “our creation;” of the recognition and awards we’ve received and of the far reaching contributions that our more than twenty thousand guests has afforded the community at large.
 Most of all, we’re grateful for the experience of meeting, greeting and serving you; it has been our very special privilege and we will miss you all.

 Some of our fondest memories are associated with the conversations that took place around the breakfast table.
 The coffee flask was always a particular source for wonderment.
 When guests struggled with getting at the life giving liquid residing inside, we would comfort them by saying, “that’s alright, it takes a neuro-surgeon to open it.”
 And then one morning came the inevitable retort, “I am a neuro-surgeon, and I can’t get the damn thing open!”